avvarikrish/ChefCurryGobbles/README.md

 # About
-This project emulates a basic backend for a food ordering service.
+This project emulates a basic backend for a food ordering service using gRPC.
 In addition to the basic requirements for a food ordering service, it also implements basic monitoring with Prometheus.

 # Prebuild Installations (Required before running Build Steps)
 1. Docker